coderofsalvation/webpipe.bash/README.md

 Webpipe.bash will now do a POST-request with content-type 'application/json' because of the jsonfile as the first argument.
+Other example to play with API's etc:

+    $ cat foo.xml | X=DELETE TYPE="application/soap+xml" somewebpipe payload.json

+But this is not really the focus of webpipes, see [RESTY](https://github.com/micha/resty) for easily testing REST api's and such.

 ### How can I build my own webpipes in the cloud?